Marie-Christine Houle • Updated: March 24, 2021

 Most people in North America may be under the illusion that tuberculosis is an antiquated disease belonging to Victorian times, but tuberculosis (TB) is alive and well and ravaging many regions of the world.
 In 2019, an estimated 10 million people fell ill with TB worldwide.
 The disease was responsible for 1.4 million deaths in 2019 alone.

 The multifaceted problem of TB has led the medical and research communities to sound the alarm.
 Many are working to find ways to prevent and treat this contagious disease.
 Bacillus Calmette–Guérin (BCG) vaccine, the only approved vaccine to protect against TB, is not effective in adults.
 TB outcomes also worsen in people suffering from illnesses that affect the immune system, such as HIV.

 Dr. Anne Villela, a Post-doctoral Fellow in GlycoNet Investigator Dr. Lori Burrows’ lab at McMaster University, is among those who have made it their mission to identify effective ways to prevent TB.
 Along with Burrows and a team of GlycoNet researchers, including Dr. Zhou Xing, Villela is investigating the use of glycosylated pilins as a vaccine candidate for tuberculosis.

-“I like that this project can make a tangible difference,” says Villela, who is conscious that she has her work caught out for her.
+“I like that this project can make a tangible difference,” says Villela, who is conscious that she has her work cut out for her.
 “It can take around 10 years or more for a vaccine to go from preclinical trials to the market,” she adds.
 Villela is not in it for the short term.
 She does hope that a concrete solution to this health crisis will be uncovered sooner rather than later.